Reviews

 IT professionals studying for certifications.
 The cert prep paths, practice exams, and Skill IQ assessments make this the platform's sweet spot.
 One certification can boost your salary by thousands — the subscription pays for itself.

 Microsoft stack developers.
 The .NET and Azure content library is among Pluralsight's strongest.
-Scott Allen's C# Fundamentals course is still recommended regularly: "10 day free subscription is enough" — r/learnprogramming.
+Scott Allen's C# Fundamentals course is widely recommended — and the 10-day free trial is enough to get through it.

 Who Should Skip Pluralsight